Home Buyer Rebates: How to Get Cash Back at Closing

 » SAVE: Buy with a top local agent, get thousands back after closing!
 (Learn more)

 But not everyone is eligible for home buyer rebates.
 Many real estate agents and brokers refuse to offer buyers rebates because it cuts into their commission, and eight states have banned them altogether.
-That said, it’s easier to get a home buyer rebate than you might think.
+That said, getting a home buyer rebate is easier than you might think.

 How to get a home buyer rebate